 Thanks to Allan Elder's "Five Elements of a Project" essay.
 Allan's five project elements point out the essence of the Project Management. "#3 - One Accountable Entity"

-Owner of 5-Ways Lp., developer of ❺PATHS™
+Owner of 5-Ways Lp., creator and developer of ❺PATHS™

 ❺PATHS™ Project Management Life Cycle corresponds to the 'Five States of Change' theory in the order of NATURAL life cycle from beginning to completion.
 The ancient five elements are percieved here as dynamic states and qualities of Change (default interpretation).